open-source-tabletop/devils-bluff/missions.md

 #### Objectives

-The control objective is worth a number of Victory Points equal to the round number.
+The control objective is worth 2 Victory Points at the end of each round it is secured.

 ---

 ## High Noon

-Tensions have never been higher in Devils Bluff and rivalries grow until they spill out into the streets in bloody shoot outs.
+Tensions are always high in Solitude, and a fight is never far away.
+Many gangs eager to build a reputation will flaunt their position in their territory, catcalling and insulting any who venture near in the hopes of stirring up some trouble.

 #### Setup

-After setting up the terrain, both players draw a card then the winner chooses one of the table edges, the other player takes the opposite edge.
-In order, players may then place 2 entry points on their table edge.
+After setting up the terrain, both players draw a card, the winner chooses aither Attacking or Defending.
+The Defending player must choose one table edge and set up 3 Control Objectives 12 inches from their table edge, and at least 9 inches from any other table edge or objective marker.
+They then place 3 entry points anywhere on their table edge.
+The Attacking player then sets up 3 entry points on the opposite table edge to the Defender.

 #### Objectives

-Each enemy model that your gang kills is worth 1 Victory Point each, you still score the additional points for killing Legends or Leaders.
-Causing your opponent to rout is worth 2 Victory Points.
+Each Objective is worth 1 Victory Point to the Defending Player at the end of every round it is secured and 3 to the Attacking player.